amiral-e/bsq/README.md

 # BSQ

 ## Description
-Elementary Programming in C BSQ Epitech Teck1
+Elementary Programming | BSQ Epitech Teck1

 You must find the largest possible square on a board while avoiding obstacles.